 If You Only Remember This

-• AI coaching for executives is a human-to-human strategic partnership, not a chatbot, a course, or a consulting deliverable.
-Its purpose is to help you make better AI decisions faster and build lasting confidence in your own judgment.
+- AI coaching for executives is a human-to-human strategic partnership, not a chatbot, a course, or a consulting deliverable.
+Its purpose is to get you genuinely good at using AI in your own work and confident leading its adoption across your team.